No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: Conclusions

+We hope this study provides a foundational basis for exploring applications of SEA modeling in quantum computing.
+Our comprehensive approach and observations aim to stimulate constructive discussions and inspire further studies, particularly in developing thermodynamically consistent models for non-equilibrium processes.
+These findings have potential applications in modeling the dynamics of quantum systems, advancing quantum technologies, and contributing to the framework of quantum thermodynamic resource theories, even beyond the SEA paradigm.

+\authorcontributions{R.K.R.---idea.
+R.K.R. and G.P.B. contributed equally to the computation and writing of the manuscript.
+All authors have read and agreed to the published version of the~manuscript.}

+\funding{From the Institute for Basic Science (IBS) in the Republic of Korea through Project No. IBS-R024-D1}

-RKR is grateful to the INSPIRE Fellowship program by the Department of Science and Technology, Govt. of India for funding his Ph.D., to Prof. Alok Pan of the Indian Institute of Technology Hyderabad for many useful discussions, and to the Wolfram Publication Watch Team for providing full access to online Mathematica \cite{wolframresearchinc._2022_mathematica}.
+\acknowledgments{R.K.R. is grateful to {Alok Pan} of the Indian Institute of Technology Hyderabad for many useful discussions and to the Wolfram Publication Watch Team for providing full access to online Mathematica~\cite{wolframresearchinc._2022_mathematica}.
+G.P.B. dedicates this paper to the memory of James L. Park, with gratitude for his crystal-clear, profound, and pioneering contributions to quantum theory, and in particular, for the deeply inspiring seminar he delivered at MIT in April~1979.}

+\conflictsofinterest{The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.}